BlackRock: Influence of the largest asset managers

-BlackRock invests the funds of its clients (for example, the owners of iShares exchange-traded fund units) in numerous publicly traded companies, some of which compete with each other.
-Because of the size of BlackRock's funds, the company is among the top shareholders of many companies.
+BlackRock invests the funds of its clients (for example, the owners of iShares exchange-traded fund units) in numerous publicly traded companies.
+Because of the size of BlackRock's funds, the company and other large asset managers are technically listed among the largest shareholders of many public companies.
 BlackRock states these shares are ultimately owned by the company's clients, not by BlackRock itself—a view shared by multiple independent academics—but acknowledges it can exercise shareholder votes on behalf of these clients, in many cases without client input.
-In the 2020s, the company took steps to allow institutional investors to participate in shareholder voting in nearly half of BlackRock's equity index assets.